How to Wear Ankle Boots With Jeans

 3. Ankle Boots With Boyfriend Jeans

 Slightly slouchy with straight or cuffed bottoms, boyfriend jeans are everything we love about casual comfort.
-Your first instinct might be to pair the relaxed cut with sneakers or sandals.
+Your first instinct might be to pair the relaxed, straight-leg cut with sneakers or sandals.
 However, the right style of ankle boots can balance out the laid-back vibe of boyfriend jeans with an elegant appeal.

 As for your top, you can go casual with an oversized crew-neck or a white cotton tee lazily tucked into the front.
 On the other hand, a crop-top or fitted sweater can lend to a more feminine look.